 The theatre is still in use today for both classical performances and modern music concerts.
 Visitors should allow an hour or more to explore the theatre.

-There is a charge to enter, children under 18 can visit for free.
+⭐ PRO-TIP: There is a charge to enter, children under 18 can visit for free.
 If you want to continue your adventure in the area, you can visit Mount Etna during the sunset for incredible views from there.

 Valle Dei Templi, as it is locally known, is home to some of the most ancient Greek temples in the entire world.
 The Temple of Concordia is one of the best-preserved.
 Right by its side, lies a fallen statue of Icarus, the son of Daedalus, which accentuates the mythical vibe of the site.

-Various other shrines including an old Temple of Hercules and the intriguing Temple of the Dioscuri dot this lesser-known UNESCO World Heritage Site in Italy.
+Various other shrines including the old Temple of Hercules and the intriguing Temple of the Dioscuri dot this lesser-known UNESCO World Heritage Site in Italy.

 On the fatal day that Mt Vesuvius erupted cloaking the nearby town of Pompeii in a deadly cloud of gas and ash, the popular seaside town of Herculaneum was buried in a 16 – 20m layer of pyroclastic molten rock and mud.